hardkorebob/zwm/README.md

 ## IPC

-ZWM listens on a Unix socket at `$XDG_RUNTIME_DIR/swm.sock` (fallback: `/tmp/swm.sock`).
+SWM listens on a Unix socket at `$XDG_RUNTIME_DIR/swm.sock` (fallback: `/tmp/swm.sock`).
 This part is quirky, but I like it because it reminds me of Plan9.
 And you can use it for a startup script so that you can create your own layouts automatically.

 Use `swmctl` to send commands:(no arguments to see help)